jakartaee/jaf-api/www/README.md

 # <a name="Latest_News"></a>Latest News

+## February 08, 2023 - Jakarta Activation 2.1.2 Final Release ##
+A bug fixing compatibility with package-info in Java SE 8.

 ## January 11, 2023 - Jakarta Activation 2.1.1 Final Release ##

 The 2.1.1 release is the bug fix release which removes the need